-RMP600 - RMI-Q partnership
+RMP400 - RMI-Q partnership

-System set-up can be achieved by using Trigger Logic and powering on the RMI-Q or applying ReniKey.
+System set-up is achieved by using Trigger Logic[TM] and powering on the RMI-Q or applying ReniKey.
 Partnering is required during initial system set-up.
-Further partnering will be required if either the RMP600 or RMI-Q is changed.
+Further partnering will be required if either the RMP400 or RMI-Q is changed.